bcgov/esm-server/README.md

 # Visual Studio Code

 To use our Visual Studio Code extensions copy the contents of vscodeextensions.txt in the root directory and paste it into bash.
-If it doesnt work, make sure you have the Code CLI installed `code --version` and if it's not insatlled open the command palette (shift + command + p) and run `Shell Command: install 'code' command in PATH`.
+If it doesnt work, make sure you have the Code CLI installed `code --version` and if it's not installed open the command palette (shift + command + p) and run `Shell Command: install 'code' command in PATH`.

 ## How to Contribute